Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

 This post doesn't use any fancy type level features of Haskell(except at the very end) and assumes only basic familiarity with the language.
 However the deletion operation is quite involved and requires the reader to be fairly meticulous so as to not miss any of the possible cases.

 A red black tree is a type of a binary search tree with the ability to self balance itself.
 This property of self balancing is highly desirable as a plain binary search tree reduces to `O(n)` worst case time complexity for `search`, `insert` and `delete` operations.
 The balancing nature of red black tree gives it a worst case time complexity of `O(log n)`.
-It is not truly balanced in the sense that the heights of the various subtrees can differ, but the height of the longest subtree would be a maximum of `2log(n+1)`, which effectively gives it a balanced nature.
+It is not truly balanced, in the sense that the heights of the various subtrees can differ, but the height of the longest subtree would be a maximum of `2log(n+1)`, which effectively gives it a balanced nature.

-From a practical perspective, it is not expected of you to code out an implementation of red black tree every other day but it is helpful to know the implementations and understand the trade-offs made so that performance analysis on some critical code can be made.
-Notably [TreeMap](http://grepcode.com/file/repository.grepcode.com/java/root/jdk/openjdk/8u40-b25/java/util/TreeMap.java) from Java collections is implemented using a Red Black Tree(however it is not a persistent implementation).
-In practise most implementations of `maps`, `sets` and other useful structures are implemented using balanced binary search trees.
+From a practical perspective, it is not expected of you to code out a fully functional red black tree every other day, but it is helpful to know the implementations and understand the trade-offs made so that performance analysis on some critical code can be made.

+Notably, [TreeMap](http://grepcode.com/file/repository.grepcode.com/java/root/jdk/openjdk/8u40-b25/java/util/TreeMap.java) from the Java collections library is implemented using a Red Black Tree(however it is not a persistent implementation).
+In practice, most implementations of `maps`, `sets` and other useful structures are implemented using balanced binary search trees.
 Hence without any further ado lets jump into the datatypes.

 ------------------------------------------------------